amir9480/vscode-laravel-extra-intellisense/README.md

 ## Release Notes

+### 0.2.2
+* Auto-Retry removed from all providers. causes some performance issues.
+* Disable logging added.

 ### 0.2.1
 * `markdown` function added to view functions for autocomplete.
 * Using file watcher instead of save event.
 Better change detect for view autocomplete.